marijnh/Eloquent-JavaScript/17_canvas.md

 of pixels.

 The ((angle)) of this line is `currentAngle + 0.5 * sliceAngle`.
-The following code finds a position on this line, 120 pixels from the
+The following code finds a position on this line 120 pixels from the
 center:

 ```{test: no}